TalaoDAO/context/README.md

 ### Description

-This is a legal certificate issued by a company at employee request.
+This is the legal certificate of employment issued by a company at employee request.

 fr : Attestation employeur